Erasmus Mundus Scholarship Update

-These scholarships are funded by the EACEA of the European Union and will meet the cost of tuition fees, provide a contribution towards travel and relocation and a contribution towards daily living expenses.
+The scholarships are funded by the EACEA of the European Union and will meet the cost of tuition fees, provide a contribution towards travel and relocation and a contribution towards daily living expenses.
 Please note: Erasmus Mundus scholarships are subject to availability.
+For more information please email email@example.com.

-We welcome applications from those who are able to self-fund our ACES+ programme fees and costs.
-Please submit your application by 28th February 2022 for September 2022 intake.
-Email firstname.lastname@example.org for more information.
+We welcome applications from those who are able to self-fund our ACES-STAR programme fees and costs.
+Email email@example.com for more information on how to apply for September 2023 intake.
 Information on course fees and costs of living in each country the course takes place can be found below.

 Fees and Costs

-From September 2022, tuition fees for the EMJMD ACES+ will be:
+From September 2022, tuition fees for the EMJMD ACES-STAR will be:

 Tuition fees cover the following services: